kevinkirkl3y/PierresAuth.Solution/README.md

 #### by _**Kevin Kirkley**_

 ## Description
 Pierre is back again, this time wanting a MVC application that features Authentication.
+This program allows users to list out the delicious baked treats that the bakery has in stock.
+It also allows users to generate Flavor profiles which then can be applied to the treats in order to classify them.
+Using Identity, the creation, editing and deletion of both the Treat class objects as well as the Flavor class objects require Authorization provided through account creation and login.
+Users can create an account, log in to that account and log out of the account.

 ## User Stories